Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 Write a project closing report addressing the following points:

 1. To what extent does the product fulfil the given requirements?
 Please indicate if any component is missing or if any tests are not functioning properly.
 2. What aspects of the project were successful?
 What challenges were encountered?
 3. What lessons were learned from this project?
 What will we do better next time?

 > [!IMPORTANT]
-> In your report, ensure to include the working time records categorized by person(s) and task.
+> In your closing report, ensure to include the working time records categorized by person(s) and task.

 ## Finally, submit all deliverables to Moodle

-Please submit all deliverables (step 1 and step 2) to Moodle in a single ZIP file.
-The file should be named as `case_assignment_final_YOURFAMILYNAME.zip`.
+Please submit all deliverables (step 1 and step 2) to Moodle's "Case assignment" page in a single zip file containing the following files:

+- `case_assignment_database_design.pdf` containing everything from step 1.
+- All the `.sql` files from step 2.
+- `case_assignment_database_diagram.pdf` containing the database diagram from step 2.
+- `case_assignment_closing_report.pdf` containing the closing report.

+The file should be named as `case_assignment_final_YOURFAMILYNAME.zip`. **Every team member should submit this**.

-## The requirements from Greenwood Cultural Association
+## Requirements from the Greenwood Cultural Association

 > [!NOTE]
 > This case assignment pertains to a simplified prototype of a real database system.
 The scope of this assignment has been deliberately narrowed down to include only a minimal set of features.
 This ensures that the task is manageable and appropriate for our current purposes.
 In addition, this document is a free-form assignment description.
 It is not a formal requirements specification.

-The teacher represents the customer from the _The Greenwood Cultural Association_.
+The teacher represents the customer from the _Greenwood Cultural Association_.
 Here's how the customer is describing their requirements:

 > _"The Greenwood Cultural Association, a small non-profit organization, hosts a variety of cultural events, including concerts, theatre, dance performances, and more.
 Traditionally, tickets for these events have been sold in person at the Greenwood tourist office._
 >